iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 59 | Multi-turn Angle Controller
 =================================================

+The Multi-turn Angle Controller is a non-wrapping, PID, position controller.
+It is capable of storing angular to linear transmission information, mimicking a linear position controller.
+It also features a minimum jerk trajectory generator.
+The controller has a 32 trajectory buffer so that transitions between trajectories are seamless.

 	.. table:: Multi-turn Angle Controller
 		:widths: 8 18 15 10 5 60
 		:class: tight-table